zhangbb-john/RIO/Notion.md

 seems to be groundtruth, the same name as node name

+# 7. RIO frame management
+all of the states uses inertial frames as body frames

-# 7. Issue
+# 8. Issue
-## 7.1.
+## 8.1.
 ERROR: Unable to start XML-RPC server, port 11311 is already in use (just occasionally occurs)

 ```
 roscore -p 11312